lreimer/testkube-executor-k6/README.md

-!
-This repository has now been archived on favour of the now official TestKube K6 Executor.
-See https://github.com/testkube/testkube-executor-k6
+:information_source: This repository has now been archived on favour of the now official [TestKube K6 Executor](https://github.com/testkube/testkube-executor-k6)

 # Welcome to TestKube K6 Executor